A DANCE FOR AUSTIN SYMPHONY CONDUCTOR PETER BAY

 July 12 – 14, 2012 at the Rollins Studio Theater at the Long Center for the Performing Arts

 Inspired by the virtuosic movement of symphonic conducting, Solo Symphony features Austin Symphony conductor Peter Bay performing a dance created in collaboration with Allison Orr.
-Accompanied by 13 musicians and an original score by Graham Reynolds, the dance at times features Bay actually conducting while at other times showed Bay performing movements based abstractly on his conducting gestures.
-The piece also includes text taken from Orr’s interviews with Bay, and is a memoir-style look into Bay’s love of music and passion for conducting.
-Solo Symphony highlights Bay’s tremendously skilled and unique conducting style, his passion and deep love for music, and the artistry and grace with which he performs his job.
+Accompanied by thirteen musicians performing an original score by Graham Reynolds, the dance features both Bay conducting and Bay performing movements based abstractly on his conducting gestures.
+The piece also includes text taken from Orr’s interviews with Bay, providing a memoir-style look into Bay’s love of music and passion for conducting.
+The work highlights Bay’s tremendously skilled and unique conducting style, his passion and deep love for music, and the artistry and grace with which he performs his job.
+Solo Symphony was listed as a Top 10 Dance of 2012 by Austin Chronicle writers Robert Faires and Jonelle Seitz, and won an Austin Critic’s Table Award.

 P R E S S & R E C O G N I T I O N